 - Additional ways to reach Seceda include taking the Col Raiser gondola from St. Christina or the Resciesa funicular from Ortisei.
 Plan on extra time if using either option as they are a less direct route.
 If you do not like the idea of being elevated in a cable car, the Resciesa funicular runs on tracks so you never leave the ground.

 - If you want to experience Seceda at sunrise or sunset or are a landscape photographer looking to shoot Seceda at night, we recommend booking an overnight stay at the Fermeda Hut, Almhotel Col Raiser, or Rifugio Firenze.
 The other option for a sunrise view is to start the day early with a hike up from Ortisei.
 It also permitted to camp on Seceda in certain areas.
 If you plan to camp, be sure to pitch your tent away from private property and national parks.
 Also, pack up your site each morning.

 - The best time see to Seceda beaming with wildflowers and greenery rivaling Ireland is in July.

 - An additional breathtaking sight you may want to hike to along this route is the Crujeta summit cross near Mt.
 Pic off of trail no. 6.

 - If you plan to hike Seceda in spring or fall, but are not sure about the conditions on the summit, visit the tourist office in Ortisei.
 Staff will be able to advise you on the conditions and what gear you should have for your hike.

 - For stunning aerial shots of the peaks, you may want to consider using a drone.
 This post helps you select a quality drone that fits your budget.

-- For tips on hiking gear and clothing to wear for hiking Seceda, access the guide in our free South Tyrol Travel Resource Library.
+- For tips on hiking gear and clothing to wear for hiking Seceda, access the guide in our South Tyrol Travel Resource Library.
 Be sure to pay attention to the weather forecast as mountain weather can change quickly.